Probate, Wills a Dispute Lawyers Sydney

 Successfully Assisted Executors and Estates

 We have successfully acted for claimants in cases involving all the above categories in what are commonly refer to as family provision claims, so as to ensure that they have received their rightful entitlements.
-We have also successfully assisted executors and estates defend proceeding in all the above categories by either totally avoiding unmeritorious claims or by minimizing the value of the claim to the estate.
+We have also successfully assisted executors and estates defend proceeding in all the above categories by either totally avoiding unmeritorious claims or by minimising the value of the claim to the estate.

 If you feel that you have been left out of a will or that the deceased made inadequate provision for you in their will, the call us for a free claim assessment.If you are an executor of an estate and may be facing a claim or challenge to a will, then give us a call to see how The Norton Law Group and our Will Dispute Lawyers Sydney can help you defend the claim and avoid any personal liability as an executor.